rafaalpizar/docker-wordpress/Readme.md

 http://<container ip address>
 https://<container ip address>

+### Certificate
+This web server create a self-signed certificate, you must trust that in your browser to continue.

 ## Shares
 The container wp_web will mount a home folder inside the container to manipulate the wordpress site files.

 ## Database
-If there you are testing a site you can load a mysql backup to the wp_db container.
+If you are testing a site you can load a mysql backup to the wp_db container.
+The database is a mariadb listening on a standard port 3306/tcp.

 To get db container IP use this command:
 ``` bash